CELTAB/rfidmonitor-platform/README.md

 # RFIDMonitor Platform

+The RFIDMonitor Platform is part of the RFIDMonitor project, and provides a prototype application for the server side of the RFID monitoring environment.

-This project aims to provide a full solution for RFID monitoring.
-The project is divided in two fundamental parts:
+The RFIDMonitor project is divided in three main applications:
-* Collecting Point (Embedded)
-  * [RFIDMonitor] [RFIDMonitor]
-  * [RFIDMonitorDaemon] [RFIDMonitor]
-* Desktop
-    * [DeskApp] [RFIDMonitor]
-* Server
-    * RFIDMonitor Platform

-This repository holds the RFIDMonitor Platform code.
-The system is responsible for communicates with the Collecting Point to exchange information and to save all the collected data into the database.
-Also offers an RestFul API to consume those data and a web-based user interface for administration.
+* RFIDMonitor: an app that runs over Raspberry Pi on collecting points.
+* RFIDMonitor DeskApp: an app that runs over Desktops, and is prepared to configure the collecting point.
+* RFIDMonitor Platform: [current repository] an app that runs on server side and connects with every collecting point, synchronize the monitoring data, holds the data in a database, provides a Restful API for manageble clients, and serves a web application for the platform administration and data visualization.

 ### Version
-1.0.0
+1.0.0 alpha

 ### Requirements
 - PostgreSQL >= v9.3.6